-The fertilizer segment spent QR 729 million in capital expenditures for the financial year 2022.
-This includes initial CAPEX relating to the new blue ammonia train (QR 35 million), together with capital expenditures relating to maintenance shutdowns, investment project, and other routine fixed asset additions.
+The fertilizer segment incurred a capital expenditure of QR 2.1 billion for the financial year 2023.
+This includes initial CAPEX relating to the new blue ammonia train, known as Qafco 7 (QR 1.0 billion), together with capital expenditures relating to maintenance shutdowns, and other routine fixed asset additions.

-In terms of capital expenditure over the next five years (2023-2027), the segment is expected to incur QR 9.2 billion in various projects, including a new ammonia train.
-As per the CAPEX plan, QR 4.4 billion in capital expenditure will be spent in relation to the new ammonia train.
-In addition, other expenditures will include maintenance related shutdowns, HSE related projects and other CAPEX programs.
+In terms of capital expenditure over the next five years (2024-2028), the segment is expected to incur QR 8.3 billion in various projects, including a new ammonia train.
+As per the CAPEX plan, QR 3.2 billion in capital expenditure will be further invested in relation to the new ammonia train.
+In addition, other expenditures will include maintenance related shutdowns, HSE-related projects and other CAPEX programs.

-Updates on new ammonia train
+Updates on new ammonia train or Qafco7